QuiltKeeperStudio

 7. 7

-Arrange four HSTs so the triangles rotate in one direction.
+Arrange the four HSTs in a 2x2 grid so the dark triangles all point toward the center in the same rotation direction.

 8. 8